MrAlexSee/InterviewTopics/README.md

 }

 // Template class and template function (in template class) specialization.
-// Note: it is not possible to only specialize the member without specializing the class. template<>
+// Note: it is not possible to only specialize the member function without specializing the class. template<>
 template<>
 void Box<string>::dumpVal(const int &prefix)